agathoklisx/libved/README.md

  *   had been used during this bootstapped period, need a revision as the code
  *   learns by itself.

- * - currently searching and substitution is done using literal text and not a
- *   regular expresion.
-As the prerequisity is to be independed (at some point)
- *   from libc, this has to be a minimal external perl like regexp machine.

  * It is published mainly for recording reasons and a personal one.
- * But mainly because at some point the integration might become very tighted to
- * the environment, and there is no certainity for a satisfactory abstraction.
- * Also because it was written mainly for the C programming language it will
- * integrate the tcc compiler at some point, both in time and space (mean unit).
- * In short is not suited for nothing more than experinment and maybe and if
- * there is something that worths at the end, for inspiration.

  * The original purpose was to record the development process so it could be
  * usefull as a (document) reference for an editor implementation, but the
  * git commits ended as huge incrementals commits and there were unusable to